Recovery From Narcissistic Abuse.

 You have to make a conscious choice that you can, and you will do it.
 Look for what you’ve achieved in the past to show yourself you can.

 When the narcissist throws one of their hideous games your way, recognise the emotions and let yourself know.
 “I can not control what they do.
-I can control how it makes me feel.”
+I can control how I respond.”
 Cry it out if needed, scream it out.
-If you can dump it out of your mind with good positive people who’ve lived it, get the support, help and guidance you need.
+If you can dump it out of your mind with genuine positive people who’ve lived it, get the support, help and guidance you need.
 The more you connect with others that understand how you feel.
 The more you’ll recognise you’re not alone in how you feel, the more you connect with those who have overcome it.
 The more you’ll see, it’s possible for you.

 Ask yourself, “can I solve it.”
 If not, leave it.
 It’s not worth worrying about something you can not solve.
 Refocus your mind into the present.
 It’s happened.
 It’s now in the past.
 Deal with the emotions, release them and move on.
 If it’s something that might affect your future, focus on the outcome you want in the future.
 Keep that focus.
 Even if you don’t know a way forward now to get that outside, if you focus on it, you will achieve it.
 Look at those things you’ve wanted to happen for good in the past that you created.
 You found a way.